mtiller/recon/docs/SPEC.md

 ## Metadata

-As discussed throughout Section \ref{sec:spec}, the `wall` and `meld` formats have extensive support for metadata.
+As discussed throughout [the specification](#specification), the `wall` and `meld` formats have extensive support for metadata.
 This provides a clean mechanisms for including metadata in files without the need to mix it in or conflate it with actual data.
 Furthermore, metadata is supported for a wide range of entities represented in the file.

 There are many potential applications for such metadata.
 For example, file level metadata can be used to store useful information such as